 Atriya was on his way up.

-The boots on his feet struck hard against the mountain trail.
-His ruck, even as well packed as it was, still shifted ceaselessly on his back.
-Every muted bounce tugged his shoulders, sending small stabs and aches throughout his body.
+The boots on his feet struck hard against the trail.
+His ruck, as well packed as it was, still shifted ceaselessly on his back.
+Every bounce tugged at his shoulders, sending stabs and aches throughout his body.
 His lungs burned as if he were holding his breath.
-Fatigue had spread from his legs to his arms, even though his arms were under no strain.
-The exhaustion was simply a measure of how hard he was pummeling the ground with the combined weight of gear and body.
+Fatigue had spread from his legs to his arms, even though his arms were under no strain whatsoever.
+The exhaustion was simply a measure of how hard he was pummeling the ground with the combined weight of his gear and his body.

-He didn’t mind the pain.
+He embraced the pain.
 In a way, he was addicted to it.
 Not the pain itself, but the validation it gave him.
-Each burning breath, each chafe of gear against his raw skin—every ounce of discomfort was an assurance that he was strong.
+Each burning breath, each chafe of gear against skin—every ounce of discomfort assured him he was strong.
 That he was tough.
-He deliberately picked the hardest, steepest trail every run.
-And he always filled his pack to the brim with densely packed bags of sand.
+During his runs, he would pick the hardest, steepest trail available.
+And he always made it a point to fill his pack with the densest, heaviest sandbag he could find.

 It was the only way he knew.
 For him, it was the only way that worked.
-Whether it was talent or luck that allowed him to push as hard as he did without injury or plateau, Atriya had never cared.
+Whether it was talent or luck that allowed him to push as hard as he did and avoid injury or plateau, Atriya had never cared.

-Insidiously however, that was starting to change.
-His curiosity and contemplative side had recently begun to interrupt the regulated march of his thought process.
-The timing of it was troublesome—he couldn’t’t afford to be distracted.
+That, however, was starting to change.
+His contemplative side had begun to interrupt the regulated march of his thought process.
+The timing of it was troublesome—he couldn’t afford distractions.
 The job was too important.

 He saw a plateau up ahead, where the trail leveled off.
-He summoned the last reserves of his energy, churning his boots against the dirt, smacking the ground roughly with his feet.
-He reached his break-point drenched in sweat, gasping, feeling as if he was drowning even though he was on dry land.
-Every ounce of his ruck was transcribed into a unique pain that was a mix of screaming agony and paralyzing fatigue.
+He summoned the last of his energy, churning his boots against dirt.
+He reached the break-point drenched in sweat, gasping, feeling like he was drowning even though he was on dry land.
+Every ounce of his ruck was transcribed into a unique pain: a mix of screaming agony and paralyzing fatigue.

-He paused at the leveled part of the trail, sucking in water from a bottle.
-He looked down to his right: The Crusader training compound lying at the bottom of the mountain.
-A series of squat, boxy buildings with the occasional comms array or obstacle course breaking up the drab, linear pattern of architecture.
-Home.
+He paused at the leveled part of the trail and sucked water from a bottle.
+He looked down to his right and saw the Crusader training compound at the base of the mountain: a series of squat, boxy buildings with the occasional comms array or obstacle course breaking up the drab, linear patterns of architecture.

-Up towards his left lay a series of gentler, flatter trails that revealed an expansive view of what lay in the opposite direction of the compound, as well as the small stretch of city surrounding its perimeter.
-Vast stretches of trees and lakes were visible from the higher parts of the trail.
-During off hours, a goodly amount of compound staff made the hike further up to appreciate the scenery, but nobody actually went into those wilds.
-It’d be beyond foolish; that territory was held by Dissidents.
+Up towards his left lay a series of gentler, flatter trails that revealed an expansive view of forest-ringed lakes on the side of the mountain that was opposite the compound.
+During off hours, a good amount of compound staff would hike past the plateau to appreciate the scenery, but nobody explored those wilds.
+It would be beyond foolish; that territory was held by Dissidents.

-The other reason he didn’t want to ascend further was purely mental.
-It was his job to put Dissidents in the ground.
+The other reason he didn’t want to venture up there was purely mental.
+It was his job to kill Dissidents.
 Thinking of them got his blood boiling.
-When he was rucking, he wanted to stay steady.
-So good view or no, he opted not to interrupt the tentative peace he touched on during his runs with a visual reminder of the enemy.
-He found a welcome escape in his solo exercise, and refused to disturb it with thoughts of work.
+So regardless of the view, he opted not to interrupt the tentative peace he found during his runs with a visual reminder of the enemy.
+He experienced a welcome escape in his solo exercise, and refused to disturb it with thoughts of work.

-He looked back towards where he had come from, and noticed a Crew selection class approaching from a distance, rucking up the mountain in a loose column of two abreast.
-Normally, he would race back down the trails and continue training by crushing himself in the weight room.
-But this time—for some reason—he decided to drop his pack and watch by the trailside while he sipped his water.
+He looked back towards where he’d come from, and noticed a Crew Selection class approaching from a distance, rucking in a loose column of two abreast.
+After reaching the plateau, he would usually race down the trails and proceed to crush himself in the weight room.
+But this time—for some reason—he decided to drop his pack, sip some water, and watch the class.

 Every now and then a small, inquisitive part of him—one that was buried deep and marked by intense curiosity—took control.
-That part of him enjoyed watching the interplay of the world and noting the layered, subtle connections that ran through it.
-He was rewarded with an inexplicably profound satisfaction from indulging his contemplative side, but also realized that it was a dangerous thing to entertain; it was a distraction from the task at hand.
-His job was to be a gunfighter.
-Indulging in speculative wonderment was dangerous.
-It led to a lack of focus and kept him from killing as many Dissidents as possible.
+That part of him enjoyed noting the layered, subtle connections that ran through the world.
+He was rewarded with a profound satisfaction from indulging his contemplative side, but also realized that it was potentially dangerous; it could easily lead to a lack of focus.

 Atriya counted heads.
 This class looked to be about twenty strong.
 They would probably drop another ten or so before moving on to Technical Phase.
-Typical selections started with around a thousand prospects.
+Typical Selections started with around a thousand prospects.
 Nine excruciating weeks later, they ended with roughly ten survivors.
-The remaining guys would move on to train in the basic nuts-and-bolts skills of the actual profession.
+The remaining men (occasionally a woman) would move on to train in the nuts-and-bolts skills of being a Crusader.

-Despite passing the first nine weeks—Commitment Phase—the harshness would continue, but the majority of it would be channeled into their training—which, when you got right down to it, was to kill Dissidents—rather than weeding out the weak.
+Despite passing the first nine weeks—Commitment Phase—the harshness would continue.
+The majority of it, however, would be channeled into training rather than weeding out the weak.

-In Commitment, students were thrown in to a world of merciless competition, where hurting and crippling each other was standard procedure.
-In a very real sense, each class cannibalized itself.
-This was to be expected—animalistic brutality was forever present in Crew life, threading its way through training from beginning to end.
-It infused itself in the day-to-day job as well.
+In Commitment, students were thrown into a world of merciless competition, where hurting and crippling each other was standard procedure.
+In a very real sense, each class would cannibalize itself.
+This was to be expected—animalistic brutality was forever present in the life of a Crusader; it was threaded throughout training from beginning to end, and also infused in the day-to-day job.

-As the class grew from tiny dots on the trail below to distinguishable human figures, Atriya heard the instructor’s haranguing grow from far off, tiny-sounding needling to a steady drumbeat of insults, occasionally interspersed with logical appeals that demanded to know why the students were putting up with this shit.
-The instructor had no ruck, so while the other candidates destroyed themselves in an effort to keep pace, he chugged along at an easy jog.
+As the class grew from dots on the trail to distinguishable outlines, Atriya heard the instructor’s haranguing grow from far-off needling to a steady drumbeat of insults, interspersed with appeals demanding to know why the students were putting up with this shit.
+The instructor had no ruck, so while the candidates destroyed themselves in an effort to keep up, he chugged along at an easy jog.

-They clambered agonizingly up the trail, close enough to where Atriya could clearly make out their expressions.
-It looked as if they had been going for a while.
+They clambered up the trail, close enough to where Atriya could make out faces.
 Their pace was barely a shuffle, and their mouths were slack with exhaustion.
-Each man’s eyes were glazed and unfocused.
-There were two that were having a hard time keeping up, and the pair of them were getting the entirety of the instructor’s love.
+There were two that were having a harder time than the rest, and they were getting the entirety of the instructor’s love.

 Stragglers.
 In training, stragglers were the enemy.

-“Bottom ten percent,” Atriya heard the class’s tormentor sneer.
-“What the fuck.”
-The verbal abuse would oftentimes be accented by a forceful smack to the back of a head, or a half-push, half-punch to their packs or their arms.
+The verbal abuse was a nonstop thing, and often punctuated by a smack to the face, or a half-push, half-punch to their packs or their arms.
 The worst was when he wound up and threw a vicious kick at a random pair of legs.
 Agony on top of agony.

-He called a halt, and the ragged group stopped in their tracks.
+The instructor called a halt, and the ragged group stopped in its tracks.
 Outwardly, they looked dumb and slow.
 Lazy.
-Atriya knew though, having been in their place, that this was a result of the accumulated abuse that they’d been forced to endure.
+Atriya knew though, having been in their place, that this was a result of the accumulated abuse they’d been forced to endure.
 He knew that their hearts—even while sleeping—were racing abnormally fast from the unrelenting grind.
-He knew that their once trustworthy bodies felt traitorous; their limbs and joints had become awkward collections of fatigue, pain, and rawness.
-He knew that every action that might normally be considered doable required extra scrutiny to make sure that it didn’t cause the students to give out or collapse—a real possibility, considering that the perpetual strain had made their muscles unreliable.
+He knew that their once trustworthy bodies felt traitorous; their limbs and joints had become awkward collections of fatigue and rawness.
+He knew that every action—an action that might normally be considered doable—required extra scrutiny to insure that limbs or spines didn’t give out.
 He knew that it felt like they were in a never-ending series of sprints, each one making them weaker and clumsier.